harshinharshi/chatbot/Readme.md

 -   The project is structured for maintainability and testability.
 -   You can easily swap the LLM by modifying the `LLMManager` class in `src/llm.py`.
 -   The `main.py` script can be modified to create a more interactive chat experience.
+-   Short-term memory is implemented using SQLite in `src/database.py`, which persists conversation context.

 ---